 Dear Debt Adviser,

-Being happy after the age of 60 is important, but being on sound financial ground after the age of 60 is also important.
-Not only do I believe you can do both, I think it's essential that you do both!
+Being happy after the age of 60 is important, but being on sound financial ground after the age of 60 is also critical.
+Not only do I believe you can do both, I think it’s essential that you do both!
 And, for my under-60 readers, being happy and on sound financial ground is important for you as well.

 Ask the adviser